Fine Art

 Year 12:

-This will begin in the form of teacher led workshops to enable students to develop skills in Ceramics, Painting, Drawing, Print Design, Photography and Photo Manipulation.
+This will begin in the form of teacher led workshops to enable students to develop skills and knowledge in Ceramics, Painting, Drawing, Print, mixed media and art history.

 Component 1: The Personal Investigation (60% of qualification)